Data Sources

 Connecting

-Ask your AI to generate a connection link, or go directly to mcp.marcopolo.dev/app/datasources.
+Ask your AI to generate a connection link, or go directly to mcp.marcopolo.dev/app/connections.
 You'll need your host and port, database name, and credentials (stored encrypted, never exposed to the AI).

 Make sure MarcoPolo's IP (34.208.3.240/32) is allowlisted if your database has a firewall.